On the Reliability of Cue Conflict and Beyond: Experiments

 \subsection{Validating \textbf{\ours} Benchmark}

 The credibility of all subsequent experiments hinges on the correctness of the \ours benchmark; we evaluate whether the outcomes are consistent with our intuition and whether they remain plausible given existing knowledge.
-To this end, we first evaluate the dataset itself using extensive training strategies for diverse pre-trained models compared with the \cue benchmark.
+To this end, we evaluate the dataset using extensive training strategies for diverse pre-trained models.
 We then focus more on assessing the correctness of the revised sensitivity metric and examining how the resulting bias measurements correlate with ImageNet top-1 accuracy (\ie, in-domain performance).